Overview

 This measures:

-Direct sunlight above a light intensity threshold
+Direct sunlight above a specific light-intensity threshold

 These measurements are displayed alongside weather service sun hours, giving you a clear picture of actual vs. expected sunlight exposure at your location.